NBA Rumors: Lakers Could Trade Luol Deng & Draft Picks To Kings For Randolph & Shumpert, Per ‘Bleacher Report’

 Aside from LeBron James, the Los Angeles Lakers have failed to acquire other big names in the 2018 NBA offseason.
-Paul George, who expressed his desire to play his hometown team last summer, immediately re-signed with the Oklahoma City Thunder in free agency, while the Lakers refused to part ways valuable trade assets to acquire Kawhi Leonard from the San Antonio Spurs.
+Paul George, who expressed his desire to play his hometown team last summer, immediately re-signed with the Oklahoma City Thunder in free agency, while the Lakers refused to part ways with valuable trade assets to acquire Kawhi Leonard from the San Antonio Spurs.
 However, that doesn’t mean that the Lakers have already given up in adding more superstars to their team.

 Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019.
-The 2019 NBA free agency will be loaded with several NBA superstars like Kevin Durant, Kawhi Leonard, Klay Thompson, Kemba Walker, Kyrie Irving, Jimmy Butler, DeMarcus Cousins, and DeAndre Jordan.
-As of now, there is one thing that is blocking the Lakers’ way for their next biggest acquisition – Luol Deng and the remaining two years and $36.8 million left on his contract.
+The 2019 NBA free agency will be loaded with several NBA superstars such as Kevin Durant, Kawhi Leonard, Klay Thompson, Kemba Walker, Kyrie Irving, Jimmy Butler, DeMarcus Cousins, and DeAndre Jordan.
+As of now, there is one thing that is blocking the Lakers’ way for their next biggest acquisition — Luol Deng and the remaining two years and $36.8 million left on his contract.

 Dan Favale of Bleacher Report recently suggested ways on how NBA teams can get rid of the league’s worst contracts.
 For the Lakers, Favale proposed that they may consider engaging a trade deal with the Sacramento Kings.
 The Kings are currently in the middle of a rebuilding process.
 They won’t definitely mind absorbing Deng’s contract if the Lakers are willing to attach future draft picks in the trade package.